arkkvm/.github/profile/README.md

 	•	Some repositories may not accept external contributions
 	•	Project direction and architecture remain managed by the core ArkKVM team
 Our current priority is delivering reliable software, maintaining product quality, and ensuring long-term support for existing users.

+### Development Workflow

+GitHub serves as our public source mirror and community collaboration platform.
+Our primary development repository is maintained internally.
+Pull requests are reviewed on GitHub, integrated into our internal development workflow, and synchronized back to GitHub after validation and testing.

+As a result, some pull requests may be closed rather than merged directly, even when their changes have been incorporated into the project.

 ⸻